tmaurice54/tns_embedded_training/Exercises_Rust/1_GPIO/ReadME.md

 The board STM32F401RE come with a User Led (named led 2) connected to the STM32 I/O PA5, which means Port A Pin 5.
 It also come with a user button connected to the STM32 I/O PC13, which means Port B pin 13.

-The user led is linked to the Timer2 Channel1
+The user led is linked to the Timer 2 Channel 1

 Useful links:
 [Crate stm32f4xx_hal](https://docs.rs/stm32f4xx-hal/latest/stm32f4xx_hal/)